The Different Types of RVs for Rent in New Zealand

 Akaroa-family of 4

-You’ll enjoy the spaciousness of both a permanent bedroom and living area, with a privacy door to separate the two spaces.
+With a Wilderness motorhome, you'll benefit from the spaciousness of both a permanent bed and, in some models, a dedicated bedroom and a living area, with a privacy door to separate the two spaces.

-Take a look at our King-twin for four, Double for four and The Suite options — each with space-saving drop down beds.
+Take a look at our Twin/King for 4, Double for 4 and The Suite options — each with space-saving drop-down beds.

-Six berth motorhomes have extra interior capacity to safely and comfortably seat and sleep more people.
-Essentially small houses on wheels, they’re ideal for larger families though require you to have more confidence parking, driving and reversing due to their greater size.
+Six-berth motorhomes have extra interior capacity to safely and comfortably seat and sleep more people.
+They’re ideal for larger families, though require you to have more confidence parking, driving and reversing due to their greater size.

 See our guide to choosing a Wilderness motorhome to find out about the entire range.